maddiethedinosaur/funnydiehaha/fancy.md

 ## Other Marx and Engels:
 ![Marx and Engels](Marx-Engels.jpg)

+* 1844: Origin of the Family, Private Property, and the State by Friedrich Engels

+Read this Engels work [here.](./origin-of-the-family.pdf)
 * 1844: Paris Manuscripts by Karl Marx

 Read this Marx work [here.](./paris-manuscripts.pdf)
-* 1844: Origin of the Family, Private Property, and the State by Friedrich Engels
+* 1872: On Authority by Friedrich Engels

-Read this Engels work [here.](./origin-of-the-family.pdf)
+Read this Engels work [here.](./on-authority.pdf

 ## Lenin:
 ![Vladimir Lenin](image.png)